A Namekian in Halkeginia

 However, willpower can also be replenished by extreme emotions, as again shown in the light novels; specifically, in volume 11, chapter 10.

-I also, as you can probably tell, changed my mind and decided to scrap the bolded text for speech, thoughts, etc.
+And as you can probably also tell, I changed my mind and decided to scrap the bolded text for speech, thoughts, etc.

 Anyway, that's enough from me – and now, on with the show.